plandes/deepnlp/doc/movie-example.md

 # features to use
 token_feature_ids = ${doc_parser:token_feature_ids}
 ```
-This configuration creates a [TokenContainerFeatureVectorizerManager], which is
+This configuration creates a [FeatureDocumentVectorizerManager], which is
 a language specific vectorizer manager that uses the [FeatureDocumentParser] we
 defined earlier with the `doc_parser` entry.
 This class extends from
 [FeatureVectorizerManager] as an NLP specific manager that creates and encodes